Lord Alfred Douglas: Marriage

 After Wilde's death, Douglas made a close friendship with Olive Custance, a bisexual heiress and poet.
 They married on 4 March 1902.
 Olive Custance was in a relationship with the writer Natalie Barney when she and Douglas first met.
 Barney and Douglas eventually became close friends and Barney was named godmother to their son, Raymond Wilfred Sholto Douglas, born on 17 November 1902.

-The marriage grew stormy after Douglas became a Roman Catholic in 1911.
+The marriage grew stormy after Douglas became a Catholic in 1911.
 They separated in 1913, lived together for a time in the 1920s after Custance also converted, and then lived apart after she gave up her Catholicism.
 The health of their only child further strained the marriage, which by the end of the 1920s was all but over, although they never divorced.

 Repudiation of Wilde

-In 1911, Douglas embraced Roman Catholicism as Wilde had done earlier.
+In 1911, Douglas embraced Catholicism as Wilde had done earlier.
 More than a decade after Wilde's death, with the release of suppressed portions of Wilde's De Profundis letter in 1912, Douglas turned against his former friend, whose homosexuality he grew to condemn.
 He was a defence witness in the libel case brought by Maud Allan against Noel Pemberton Billing in 1918.
 Billing had accused Allan, who was performing Wilde's play Salome, of being part of a deliberate homosexual conspiracy to undermine the war effort.

 Douglas also contributed to Billing's journal Vigilante as part of his campaign against Robbie Ross.
 He had written a poem calling Margot Asquith one "bound with Lesbian fillets", while her husband Prime Minister Herbert gave Ross money.
-During the trial he called Wilde as "the greatest force for evil that has appeared in Europe during the last three hundred and fifty years", adding that he intensely regretted having met Wilde and helped him with the French translation of Salome, which he called "a most pernicious and abominable piece of work".
+During the trial he described Wilde as "the greatest force for evil that has appeared in Europe during the last three hundred and fifty years", adding that he intensely regretted having met Wilde and helped him with the French translation of Salome, which he called "a most pernicious and abominable piece of work".